CONTENTS:

 2. DEFRA WASTE STRATEGY - INFORMATION ON TREATMENT OPTIONS

-Here is a link to the latest DEFRA Waste Strategy & Legislation Web Page:
+Here is a link to the latest DEFRA Waste and Recycling information::

 3. ANAEROBIC DIGESTION